vinhdaipan/Inventory-Planning-and-Logistics-Optimization/README.md

 ## Key Analysis Phases
-**1. Descriptive Analysis (Inventory Planning)** **Safety Stock:** The average of unit sold in HCMC area is from 316 to 335 units per week, so safety stock in this area is 335 units weekly
+**1. Descriptive Analysis (Inventory Planning)**
+**- Safety Stock:** The average of unit sold in HCMC area is from 316 to 335 units per week, so safety stock in this area is 335 units weekly
-**Stock meet 90% service level:** Analysis determined that to meet a 90% service level, each hypermarket should maintain approximately 393 available items per week
+**- Stock meet 90% service level:** Analysis determined that to meet a 90% service level, each hypermarket should maintain approximately 393 available items per week
-**Demand Estimation:** The average weekly sales in the HCMC area range between 240 and 412 units **Hypothesis Testing:** Using a T-test, it was confirmed (p-value < 0.05) that average weekly sales exceed 300 units per store
+**- Demand Estimation:** The average weekly sales in the HCMC area range between 240 and 412 units **- Hypothesis Testing:** Using a T-test, it was confirmed (p-value < 0.05) that average weekly sales exceed 300 units per store

 **2. Predictive Analysis (Demand Forecasting)**
 A demand planning model was developed using Ordinary Least Squares (OLS) Regression